mintuchel/lazy-rabbit/README.md

 Unlike rigid implementations that enforce built-in message acknowledgment behavior, lazy-rabbit delegates ack/nack control to **user-defined handlers**, giving you full flexibility over success/failure management.

 When registering a callback with a Worker’s dispatcher, you receive the raw channel and msg objects.
 This allows you to explicitly call ack/nack inside your logic, based on your own validation and business needs.
-The MessageBroker class itself only performs a `channel.reject(msg)` in cases where the message format is invalid.
+The MessageBroker class rejects messages only when they are not valid AMQP message types.

 ## Configuration Schemas